 \subsubsection{Method Overview}

-Spectro‐photometric phase‐curve mapping exploits the changing illuminated fraction of an exoplanet as it orbits its star.
-By recording the disk‐integrated flux \(F(\alpha,\lambda)\) at a sequence of orbital phases \(\alpha\) and wavelengths \(\lambda\), one may expand the surface brightness in projected spherical harmonics:
+Spectro-photometric phase-curve mapping exploits the changing illuminated fraction of an exoplanet as it orbits its star.
+By recording the disk-integrated flux \(F(\alpha,\lambda)\) at a sequence of orbital phases \(\alpha\) and wavelengths \(\lambda\), one may expand the surface brightness in projected spherical harmonics:

 where \(Y_{\ell m}^{\rm proj}\) are the harmonics integrated over the illuminated hemisphere, \(a_{\ell m}\) their amplitudes, and \(\varepsilon\) measurement noise and modeling error \cite{Fujii2017}.
-Although powerful for hot Jupiters, this technique faces severe angular‐ and photon‐budget limits for an Earth twin at 10 pc.
+Although powerful for hot Jupiters, this technique faces severe angular- and photon-budget limits for an Earth twin at 10 pc.